SchlossLab/Great_Lakes_SLURM/README.md

 An example using Trinity RNA-seq: [`examples/trinity/`](examples/trinity/)

-The submission script [`trinity.sbat`](examples/trinity/trinity.sbat) contains lots of boilerplate code to cleanup intermediate directories in files.
-If you find yourself writing complicated bash scripts like this, consider whether you should be using snakemake instead (see [a minimal example of using Snakemake on the HPC](https://github.com/kelly-sovacool/snakemake_hpc_mwe)).
+The submission script [`trinity.sbat`](examples/trinity/trinity.sbat) contains lots of boilerplate code to handle intermediate directories & files.
+If you find yourself writing complicated bash scripts like this, consider whether you should instead use a proper workflow manager such as Snakemake.
+See [a minimal example of using Snakemake on the HPC](https://github.com/kelly-sovacool/snakemake_hpc_mwe).

 ## Conda